-Here is the ultimate checklist written by IT managers from some of the most cutting edge companies.
+Here are expert articles written by IT managers from cutting edge companies.

-Our goal is to help modern IT management to improve their operation, security and communication.
-Get updated when we feature new experts or become one:
+Our goal is to help modern IT management improve their operation, security and communication.

 Spending on IT equipment can quickly chalk up high costs, especially if one undertakes the wrong model.
 Should IT equipment be purchased or leased?
 There are also various models of leasing, so it can be quite tricky to decide on one too.
 Jay from ONTRAPORT shares with us his approach!